title

 Violence against the Gracchi Brothers

-The younger brother of Tiberius was elected tribune in the years 123 and 122 and carried on the struggle for reforms.
+The younger brother of Tiberius was elected tribune annually in the years 123 and 122, and he carried on the struggle for reforms.
 He successfully challenged the power of the Senate by passing legislation that outlawed proceedings such as those the Senate had used to persecute his brother's supporters.
 The new law forbade trials with the power of capital punishment that did not have the approval of a people's assembly.
 Gaius sought Roman citizenship for those Italians who had fought with Rome's armies, and for the landless among them he founded a colony where Carthage once stood.
 Among those opposed to giving citizenship to Italian veterans were Roman businessmen, who feared lost advantage and more competition.
-Opponents warned Romans that the spread of Roman citizenship would jeopardize their good seats at shows and festivals.
+Roman citizens were warned that the spread of citizenship would jeopardize their good seats at shows and festivals.
 They disseminated false rumors about the failure of Gaius' project at Carthage, and they managed to turn enough of Rome's citizens against Gaius that he lost his bid for a third term as tribune.

 Sources

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.